Therapeutic Approach

 Identify physical sensations linked to past experiences

-Recognize the body’s instinctive responses (like fight, flight, or freeze)
+Recognize instinctive responses like fight, flight, or freeze

 Explore movements or expressions your body may have needed but couldn’t complete